bakdata/streams-bootstrap/docs/docs/user/extensions/large-messages.md

 The **Large Messages Extension** adds support for handling messages that exceed Kafka's size limitations by using external storage mechanisms with automatic cleanup.
-It integrates with the *streams-bootstrap* framework to transparently manage:
+It integrates with *streams-bootstrap* to transparently manage:

 - large message serialization
 - large message deserialization